 In the equity transaction, Paul, Weiss, Rifkind, Wharton & Garrison LLP acted as the legal advisor to the Getty family, and Berenson & Co. acted as the financial advisor to the Getty family.
 Debevoise & Plimpton LLP acted as the legal advisor to Carlyle.
 Weil, Gotshal & Manges LLP acted as the legal advisor to Getty Images.

 Getty Images is one of the most trusted and esteemed sources of visual content in the world, with over 300 million assets including photos, videos, and music, available through its industry-leading sites www.gettyimages.com and www.istock.com.
 The Getty Images website serves creative, business and media customers in nearly every country in the world and is the first-place people turn to discover, purchase and share powerful visual content from the world’s best photographers and videographers.
 Getty Images works with over 250,000 contributors and hundreds of image partners to provide comprehensive coverage of more than 160,000 news, sport and entertainment events each year, impactful creative imagery to communicate any commercial concept and the world’s deepest digital archive of historic photography.

-Getty Images has long been the undisputed world leader in visual communication, with customers in nearly every country in the world.
-Visit Getty images at www.gettyimages.com to learn more about how the company is revolutionizing the role of images in communications of business, and enabling ground breaking and creative ideas to become a reality.
+Visit Getty Images at www.gettyimages.com to learn more about how the company is advancing the unique role of still and moving imagery in communication and business, enabling creative ideas to come to life.
+For company news and announcements, visit our Press Room, and for the stories and inspiration behind our content, visit Stories & Trends.
 Find Getty Images on Facebook, Twitter, Instagram, LinkedIn, Pinterest and Tumblr, or download the Getty Images app where you can explore, save and share the world’s best imagery.